-The U-M Children’s Centers are university-affiliated, on-campus, weekday programs for young children in Ann Arbor, Dearborn, and Flint.
+The U-M Children’s Centers are on-campus, weekday programs for young children in Ann Arbor (three locations), Dearborn, and Flint.
 They are state-licensed, and emphasize early childhood education.
 U-M and community families are welcome to review the Ann Arbor Children's Centers Frequently Asked Questions and apply online to the waitlist today.

-The Campus Child Care Homes are licensed, independent, home-based programs that serve U-M faculty, staff, and students who need weekday care in the Ann Arbor area.
-Their online profiles are updated frequently, and include current or upcoming openings, photos, and program information.
+The Campus Child Care Homes are licensed, independent, home-based programs that serve current U-M faculty, staff, and student parents who need ongoing, weekday child care in the Ann Arbor area.
+Online profiles are updated frequently, and include program detail, photos, and information on any current or upcoming openings.

 Register for Kids Kare at Home

-For occasional, sick child or backup child care in your home when you must be at work or on campus, see Kids Kare at Home.
+For occasional backup child care in your family home when you must work or study for U-M, see Kids Kare at Home.

 For more information

 The U-M Work-Life Resource Center does not endorse or represent any resources listed as recommended by the University of Michigan.
 All users are encouraged to review and comply with applicable State of Michigan Child Care Licensing Rules and any other applicable law and regulations.
 We offer child care resource information only.
 Information is subject to change.
 Neither the U-M nor its subcontractors warrant any information concerning any child care provider, nor do they inspect, investigate, endorse, recommend, or choose any particular provider.
 The inclusion of any care provider’s name does not constitute endorsement or certification by the U-M, WLRC or its subcontractors as to their qualifications to provide child care, the rates charged for services or any other aspect of individual program’s quality of care.
-Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Licensing and Regulatory Affairs.
+Any complaints and problems should be directed to the caregiver or, if applicable, the State of Michigan Department of Licensing and Regulatory Affairs, Child Care Licensing.